FernandaFranco/230-DOM-asynchronous-programming/study_guide_part1.md

 - The event model
   - event-driven programming for front-end development
+  - `event.key` might not be supported by Microsoft and Safari browsers.
+Use `event.which` instead, but it is a deprecated property and might not be supported by browsers in the future;
   - capturing and bubbling
     - event gets triggered on an element;
     - during the capturing phase the event 'travels' from the outermost element until it reaches the target element, looking for any listeners for that events attached;